shashihacks/OSCP-PWK/Security Insider Lab-2/task6/sheet.md

 __Cracking the hash__
 - Tool used `John`

-- copy the hash into a file and load it with `john` with wordlist `rockyou.txt`
+- copy the hash into a file in `attacker machine` and load it with `john`, and specify the wordlist `rockyou.txt`
 ```bash
 $ john crack.teacher.db --wordlist=/home/kali/tryhackme/blue/rockyou.txt
 ```